-The Example assumes that you invest \$10,000 in Drexel Hamilton Class Shares of the Fund for the time periods indicated and then redeem all of your Drexel Hamilton Class Shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same.
+The Example assumes that you invest \$10,000 in Capital Shares of the Fund for the time periods indicated and then redeem all of your Capital Shares at the end of those periods.
+The Example also assumes that your investment has a 5% return each year and that the Fund's operating expenses remain the same (except that the Example incorporates any applicable fee waiver and/or expense limitation arrangements for only the first year).
 Although your actual costs may be higher or lower, based on these assumptions your costs would be: